kaesluder/kaesluder.github.io/content/_index.md

 - using Obsidian for knowledge management, job hunting, and solo ttrpg play
 - prompt engineering for reflection and personal knowledge management

-If you want a peek into my brain, see my experimental [digital garden](https://kaesluder.github.io/kae-garden-wiki/).

 ## Projects

 - [Radio Gaga](https://github.com/kaesluder/radiogaga): Streaming radio browser built on tauri and svelte.